Cordless Vacuum vs Robot Vacuum

 Robot Vacuum

-An autonomous, disc-shaped device that navigates floors independently using sensors and mapping technology.
-Cleans on a schedule without user intervention.
+Autonomous disc-shaped device that navigates floors independently using sensors and AI mapping.
+Cleans on a set schedule and returns to its charging dock automatically.

 Typical Price